Verkaufs- und Lieferbedingungen

 7 Retention of title

-1. The product with all appurtenant material remains the property of seller until the purchase price has been fully paid in.
+1. The product with all appurtenant material remains the property of seller until the purchase price has been paid in full.
 Payment by cheque, bill, bond or by electronic means of any kind is not considered payment until the amount has been paid into the account which seller has indicated without possibility of reversing the entry.

 2. Any printing frame/printing block that seller may have produced to fill an order remains the property of seller regardless of whether buyer has incurred the cost hereof unless stipulated otherwise in written agreement between seller and buyer.

 8 Delivery, delay and liability

 1. Delivery takes place at the time when buyer, according to clause 5, has taken over the risk of the product.